lelandrichardson/lelandrichardson.github.io/src/content/compose-from-first-principles/index.md

 1. All calls to the constructor of a `Node` subclass inside of the function into a corresponding `emit` call with mutation of any of its properties surrounded with a `memo` call.
 2. Any other functions marked with `@Composable` that are called in the body of the function are surrounded by a group.
 The key of each group will be compiled as an integer that is unique to the _source location_ of the call site.
 3. All `emit` calls in the body of the function are _also_ surrounded by a group.
 Likewise, the key of each group will be compiled as an integer that is unique to the _source location_ of the call site.
-4. The function receive an extra implicit `Composer` as a parameter, instead of requiring it be a Composer extension function.
+4. The function receives an extra implicit `Composer` as a parameter, instead of requiring it be a Composer extension function.
 This is possible because the only code that used the `Composer` is now implicit because of (1) and (2).
 5. It means that it can _only_ be invoked from within another `@Composable` function.
 This is required for (3) to work since we have to pass in the `Composer` object implicitly at the point of invocation.

 Given these effects, we can see that the above `App` function would turn into: